osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

 2. The segments are multi-directional
 3. The roundabout is incomplete or has overlapping segments
 4. Part of it is not car navigable
 5. It intersects with car navigable edges on the same level as itself and inside itself

+#### AutoFix Suggestion
+AutoFix suggestion covered "wrong direction" cases only.

 #### Live Example
 1) This roundabout [id:242413354](https://www.openstreetmap.org/way/242413354) is multi-directional and